Skip to main content

 • data: Delimited concatenated ROS1 .msg files.

-The top-level message definition is present first, with no delimiter.
-All dependent .msg definitions are preceded by a two-line delimiter:
+The top-level message definition must appear first, with no delimiter.
+All following message definitions must be preceded by a two-line delimiter:

-• One line containing MSG: <package resource name> for that type.
-The space between MSG: and the package resource name is mandatory.
+2. One line exactly of the form MSG: <package resource name>, naming the message definition to follow.
+The space after MSG: is mandatory.
 The package resource name does not include a file extension.

 This format can be reproduced using gendeps --cat.